saurav3199/CTF-writeups/RITSEC/README.md

 Star 5 => Star 29
 ```

-So we find it difficult or guessing it enough before a hint arrived which said
+Everybody find it difficult or guessing enough before a hint arrived which said

 > *If you lost your copy of 'STAR TABLES', you should be able to find the 'open source' version*